realazthat/snipinator/README.md

         comments to uncomment the output.
 This allows you to have the Jinja2 call unmolested by markdown formatters, because they will be inside of a comment section.
 Defaults to False.
-      cwd (Path): This is used by the system and is not available as an argument.
-You can change this on the command line.
+      _ctx (_Context): This is used by the system and is not available as an argument.

   Returns:
       str | markupsafe.Markup: The snippet.